General-Meow/kubernetes-notes/README.md

 - All service Object names will be reconised by the DNS Pod so you can refer to each service in each deployments env variable

 ### Ingress
-- Used to allow inbound http requests in
+- Used to allow inbound http requests into the private clustered network
 - alternative to the cloud providers load balancer/nodePort features
 - used to easily expose pods and services
 - There are ingress controllers which are like loadbalancers within k8